-The objective of the first round was to familiarise the participants with the probabilistic forecasts they were given to help them in their decisions, and to create a diversity amongst the decision-makers in terms of:
+The objective of the first round was to familiarise the participants with the probabilistic forecasts they were given to help them in their decisions, and to create a diversity amongst the decision-makers in terms of in the auction performed before round 2, was dependent on any of the factors inherent to the first round (i.e. river-specific flood frequency, money left in purse, or quality of the forecasts).